uqlibrary/technology-training/R/dplyr_intro.md

 `group_by()` changes the scope of each function from operating on the entire dataset to operating on it group-by-group.
 For example, to group by continents:

 ```
-continents_gapminder <- gapminder %>%
+gapminder_continents <- gapminder %>%
     group_by(continent)
-head(continents_gapminder)
+head(gapminder_continents)
 ```

-`summarise()` collapse many values down to a single summary.
+`summarise()` collapses many values down to a single summary.
 For example, to find the mean life expectancy for the whole dataset:

 ```
 gapminder %>%
   summarise(meanLE = mean(lifeExp))
 ```

 Associating the two functions makes it more interesting.
-To find out the mean life expectancy of each continent, we can do the following:
+To find out the mean life expectancyfor each continent in 2007, we can do the following:

 ```
-continents_gapminder_LE <- gapminder %>%
+gapminder_continents_LE2007 <- gapminder %>%
+    filter(year == 2007) %>%
     group_by(continent) %>%
     summarise(meanLE = mean(lifeExp))
-continents_gapminder_LE
+gapminder_continents_LE2007
 ```

-Exercise 6 – group by continent and country, and find out the max life expectancy
+Exercise 6 – group by continent and country, and find out the max life expectancy ever recorded

 Hint: `?max`

 ```
-continents_country_gapminder_LE <- gapminder %>%
+gapminder_continents_country_LE <- gapminder %>%
     group_by(continent, country) %>%
     summarise(maxLE = max(lifeExp))
-continents_country_gapminder_LE
+gapminder_continents_country_LE
 ```

 #### Create new variables with `mutate()`

 Have a look at what the verb `mutate()` can do with `?mutate`.

-Let's see what those two variables can be used for:
+Let's see what the two following variables can be used for:

 ```
-head(gapminder$gdpPercap)
-head(gapminder$pop)
+gapminder %>%
+    select(gdpPercap, pop)
 ```

 Exercise 7 – use `mutate()` to create a `gdp` variable